JYLiang22/JYLiang22/README.md

 # Focus On 🎯

-- 😵‍💫 Have a hard time completing my paper.
+- 😵‍💫 Have a hard time completing my graduation thesis.

 # Skills 🧰